Updated on July 19, 10:56 a.m. (GMT+8): Updated to reflect Season 4 changes and the addition of the Phalanx faction.

 Warzone 2.0 DMZ: Factions, contracts, and looting explained

-The factions in DMZ are the Legion, White Lotus, and Black Mous.
-Your main objective is to complete missions given by these three factions.
+The factions in DMZ are the Legion, White Lotus, Black Mous, Crown, and Phalanx.
+Your main objective is to complete missions given by these five factions.

 These missions are selected prior to each match and can be completed at your own pace.